-${77}$ 2.2 Very Large Telescope
+2.2 Very Large Telescope

 Observations in 2017 were taken at Unit Telescope 3 (Melipal; UT3) of the European Southern Observatory (ESO) 8-m Very Large Telescope (VLT) using the VIMOS instrument (Le Fèvre et al., 2003).
-This instrument is primarily 180 a multi-object spectrograph, but also has an imaging mode with an array of 181 four CCDs, each with a $7 \times 8$ arcmin field of view and 0.21 arcsec/pixel scale, 182 and standard UBVRI filters.
-Didymos was observed in service mode in a pro-183 gramme designed to take advantage of time with relatively poor conditions (for Paranal), when the other instruments on UT3, requiring exceptional see-185 ing, could not be used.
-Observations were scheduled as independent hour-long blocks, each made up of $17 \times 120$ s R-band exposures, tracking the asteroid at its non-sidereal rate.
+This instrument is primarily a multi-object spectrograph, but also has an imaging mode with an array of four CCDs, each with a 7×8 arcmin2 field of view and 0.21 arcsec/pixel scale, and standard UBVRI filters.
+Didymos was observed in service mode in a programme designed to take advantage of time with relatively poor conditions (for Paranal), when the other instruments on UT3, requiring exceptional seeing, could not be used.
+Observations were scheduled as independent hour-long blocks, each made up of 17×120 s R-band exposures, tracking the asteroid at its non-sidereal rate.
 The telescope was offset to have the asteroid appear approximately in the centre of one of the four CCDs.
-13 blocks were taken 189 between 2017-01-14 and 2017-04-03.
-The seeing (measured by the Paranal site 190 DIMM) varied between 0.36 arcsec and 3.2 arcsec, with a median of 1.2 arcsec, 191 during the exposures.
-Useful data were obtained on 7 separate nights, on two 192 of which two observing blocks were executed sequentially to have around 1.5 h 193 of continuous exposures (see Table 1).
-Aperture photometry was performed 194 using IRAF, using apertures with a radius of 1.5 times the frame FWHM, and 195 calibrated using field stars from the Pan-STARRS PS1 catalogue (hereafter 196 PS1; Chambers et al., 2016), after first converting catalogue magnitudes to 197 UBVRI.
-Frames where the asteroid was close to any background source were 198 manually removed from the final lightcurve.
+13 blocks were taken between 2017-01-14 and 2017-04-03 (UT dates).
+The seeing (measured by the Paranal site DIMM) varied between 0.36 arcsec and 3.2 arcsec, with a median of 1.2 arcsec, during the exposures.
+Useful data were obtained on 7 separate nights, on two of which two observing blocks were executed sequentially to have around 1.5 h of continuous exposures (see Table 1).
+Initial data reduction (bias subtraction and flat fielding) was performed using IDL routines, while aperture photometry was performed using IRAF, using apertures with a radius of 1.5 times the frame FWHM, and calibrated using field stars from the Pan-STARRS PS1 catalogue, after first converting catalogue magnitudes to UBVRI.
+Frames where the asteroid was close to any background source were manually removed from the final lightcurve.

-2019 VLT data were taken with FORS on UT1 (Antu), which has a square field 200 of view 6.8 arcmin on each side, across two CCDs, and a $(2 \times 2 \text{ binned})$ pixel 201 scale of 0.25 arcsec/pixel (Appenzeller et al., 1998).
-These observations were 202 performed in visitor mode over the nights of 2019-04-05 and 06, with excellent 203 conditions.
-A total of 511 exposures were taken over the two nights, the major-204 ity with a 50 s exposure time, in the FORS R\SPECIAL filter, which is close 205 to the standard Bessell R in wavelength range, but with higher peak trans-206 mission and sharper cut-offs, particularly at the red end.
-Basic data reduction 207 was performed using PyRAF tasks, and photometry was calibrated via field stars appearing in the PS1 catalogue, following the techniques described by 209 Kokotanekova et al. (2017).
-Unfortunately, the presence of reflections from a nearby bright star influenced the photometry and prevented us from achieving 211 the necessary accuracy to separate the primary lightcurve and mutual events, 212 so this data set is not included in the rest of the analysis.
-213
+2019 VLT data were taken with FORS on UT1 (Antu), which has a square field of view 6.8 arcmin on each side, across two CCDs, and a (2 × 2 binned) pixel scale of 0.25 arcsec/pixel (Appenzeller et al., 1998).
+These observations were performed in visitor mode over the nights of April 5 and 6, 2019, with excellent conditions.
+A total of 511 exposures were taken over the two nights, the majority with a 50 s exposure time, in the FORS R_SPECIAL filter, which is close to a standard Bessell R in wavelength range, but with higher peak transmission and sharper cut-offs, particularly at the red end.
+Basic data reduction was performed using PyRAF tasks, and photometry was calibrated via field stars appearing in the Pan-STARRS PS1 catalogue, following the techniques described by Kokotanekova et al. (2017).
+Unfortunately, the presence of reflections from a nearby bright star influenced the photometry and prevented us from achieving the necessary accuracy to separate the primary lightcurve and mutual events, so this data set is not included in the rest of the analysis.